stt-datacore/website/static/crew/worf_niners_crew.md

 series: ds9
 memory_alpha:
 bigbook_tier: 7
-events: 20
+events: 22
 in_portal: true
 published: true
 ---

-Worf has a lot of "blah" versions and, unfortunately, Niners is no exception.
-His skill set and voyage/gauntlet numbers are total duds.
-The vanity collection is there if you want it, but his best area of contribution is going to be as the #2 Worf SEC base.
-He does have the well-known Protomorphosis variant ahead of him, but will still perform fine for Faction events, even from lower star counts.
+You know what you should do if you can identify the employee who keeps giving Worf generic and bad CMD/DIP/SEC variants?
+Find him and kill him!
+No, but in all seriousness, this is a rather poor variant whose best claim used to be being one of the better Worf SEC bases - not so much anymore, with the advent of his more virile brother, Age of Sail Worf.
+He’ll make shuttles when his event number is called, but he’s not exactly daily use crew, and, in the end, you’re really just taking him for the vanity.